JSJitsu/ai-battle-website/gamerunner/README.md

-# Javascript Battle Webworkers
+# Javascript Battle Game Runner

-Generates test data that the Javascript Battle Website can use to replay a battle.
+Tool to run the games that the website is able to replay.
+Real or test data can be used to generate a battle.

 ## Table of Contents